 How can you have a Prime Rib dinner without the traditional accompaniment, Yorkshire Pudding?
-Poofy, airy pastry popovers made from pancake-thin like batter and the beef fat from cooking the Prime Rib Roast.
+This Yorkshire Pudding Recipe makes poofy, airy pastry popovers!
+The pancake-thin like batter and the beef fat from cooking the Prime Rib Roast is used to make these breads.
 Instead of buying a popover pan, I just used a muffin tin.

 My goal was to get Yorkshire Pudding to stay mile-high all throughout dinner — most of the recipes I’ve used caused the pastry to sadly deflate by the time you bring the tray to the table — but not this one.